 Final Project

-Congratulations on making it to the end of the course!
+Congratulations for making it to the end of the course!
 We hope this final project gives you a chance to apply what you’ve learned throughout the semester to reason about an application in computing that you’re excited about and/or want to learn more about.
-You will work in groups to analyze the performance of emerging computer science applications.
-The applications should be recent, fairly computationally complex, and have code available.
-Along the way, you will need to struggle the process of “just getting it working”, developing and testing hypotheses about the system, performing some analysis on varying architectures, etc.
+In doing so, you will need to struggle with the process of “just getting it working”, develop and test hypotheses about the system, perform some analysis on varying architectures, etc.

 We envision two different directions in which you might want to take this final project: gem5-based, in which we will refer you to the gem5 resources for direction to get started; or CCV-based, in which you may find it useful to attend/refer to the final project gear-up.
 If you wish to use another tool for your final project, please run it by the course staff to ensure with a plan of action so that we can ensure that it seems feasible in the timeframe remaining in the semester.